dennlinger/personal-website/content/posts/green-card.md

 2. A great thread on Reddit with timeline for a spousal DCF process: https://www.reddit.com/r/USCIS/comments/ra9ctf/direct_consular_filing_frankfurt_timeline/
 3. Forum board clarifying the "need" of providing documents through CEAC for DCF: https://www.visajourney.com/forums/topic/774723-no-option-to-upload-documents-after-completing-ds-260/

+PS: As always, a quick explainer on the hero image at the very top.
+This one was taken not too long ago during our summit attempt of "Ahornspitze" in Zillertal, Austria.
+Unfortunately, we had to eventually turn around and abort due to bad conditions -- snow mid-August!